Golden State Stimulus FAQs

 Anyone who made less than $75,000 a year was eligible for $600 checks.
 Taxpayers without children received $600 while those with children qualified for $1,100.

-No. If you filed your 2020 tax return and received a CalEITC refund, you should automatically receive the payment via direct deposit or check.
+No. If you filed your 2020 tax return by October 15, 2021 and received a CalEITC refund, you should automatically receive the payment via direct deposit or check.

 1) $600 payment to taxpayers with a Social Security Number who qualified for CalEITC (making $30,000 or less);